leoliang22/leoliang22.github.io/essays/JavaScript-Good-Bad-Ugly.md

 ---

-As a programmer who previously used C, and C++, and to a much lesser extent, Python to code, my introduction to JavaScript has been mostly positive.
+As a programmer who previously used C, C++, and to a much lesser extent, Python to code, my introduction to JavaScript has been mostly positive.
 So far, I have been learning JavaScript for about 2 weeks now.
 So what are my introductory thoughts on JavaScript?

 ## The Good